wjma90/google-drive-upload/README.md

     ---

+-   <strong>--hide</strong>

+    This flag will prevent the script to print sensitive information like root folder id or drivelink

+    ---

 -   <strong>-q | --quiet</strong>

     Supress the normal output, only show success/error upload messages for files, and one extra line at the beginning for folder showing no. of files and sub folders.